kjnh10/pcm/README.md

 # At first you need to write test/gen.py
 # If you write naive.cpp or naive.py, exp file will be automatically genarated
 pcm tt -c gen.py  # gen.py will make random.in and naive.cpp or naive.py will make random.out with random.in. then test.
-pcm tt -g gen-small.py -by naive2.cpp  # also you can specify genarator file and naive code file. this is true for rt command below. pcm rt  # cotinue genarating a case and compare you code result and naive code result until they are different. pcm rt -nc # cotinue genarating a case without executing naive code and comparing.
+pcm tt -c gen.py --by naive2.cpp  # also you can specify naive code file for generating expected with --by option. this is same for rt command below. pcm rt  # cotinue genarating a case and compare you code result and naive code result until they are different. pcm rt -nc # --nocompare option: cotinue genarating a case without executing naive code and comparing.
 This is for testing large case (which is TLE for naive code) in terms of TLE, overflow and so on.

 # submit your code
 pcm sb solve.py  # with test before submitting. you can't submit if tests fail.